MicrosoftDocs/azure-devops-docs/docs/organizations/settings/select-backlog-navigation-levels.md

 Requires TFS 2015.1 or later version.

-1. From your web portal, choose the :::image type="icon" source="../../media/icons/gear-icon.png" border="false"::: gear icon to open the administration page.
+1. From your web portal, choose :::image type="icon" source="../../media/icons/gear-icon.png" border="false"::: to open the administration page.

 	![Gear icon provides access to admin pages](../../boards/media/icons/ALM_OpenAdminContext.png)

-1. From **Overview**, choose the team whose settings you want to configure, and then choose **Settings**.
+1. From **Overview**, choose the team whose settings you wish to configure, and then choose **Settings**.

-2. Check the boxes of those backlog levels you want your team to manage.
+2. Check the boxes of those backlog levels you wish your team to manage.

 	![TFS 2015.1 or later, web portal, team settings dialog, Backlogs tab](../../boards/backlogs/media/ALM_OB_BacklogSettings.png)